karthikpatel01/React/README.md

 # **What is React?**

-React is a JavaScript library for building user interfaces.
+-React is a JavaScript library for building fast  & interactive UI.

-Developed by Facebook (Meta).
+-Developed by Facebook (Meta).

-It follows component-based architecture — the UI is divided into reusable pieces called components.
+-It follows component-based architecture — the UI is divided into reusable pieces called components.

-Why React?
+-React is the view layer of MVC application(Model View Controller).

+-It is component-based, which allows developers to create small, reusable pieces of code called components and combine them to create a full application.

+# **Why React?**

+-Easy to learn for anyone who knows *JavaScripy.*
-Fast rendering using Virtual DOM
+-Fast rendering using Virtual DOM.

-Component reusability
+-Component reusability

-One-way data binding (easy to debug)
+-One-way data binding (easy to debug)

->>Declarative – you describe the UI, React handles the rendering
+-Used in many popular apps like *Facebook,Whatsapp Web and Instagram.*